NO ONE should EVER be compelled or pressured into sex to survive or protect their loved ones.

 Sold into sexual slavery by your parents as young as 8 years old, never having the chance at gaining an education, not knowing how to read or write, lacking a safe place to sleep at night, fearing which man you will be forced to spend the night with each day, not having enough to eat and fearing for your life every day – this is what girls all over the world are experiencing right now living a life of sexual slavery.
 They have no hope and no one to love and care for them.

 Thanks to donors, the “Safe Campaign” began organically when the first girl was rescued from the red-light district in December 2006.
 In March 2007, we opened our first home for young girls we rescued from red-light districts in East Africa.
-We now operate multiple homes in East Africa and the United States and have provided services to more than 1,800 girls through our Refuge Homes, our restoration homes for victims of sex trafficking.
-These rescued girls range from 9-40 years old.

 Once they are rescued and taken to their new home, girls receive food, shelter, clothing, emotional and spiritual counseling, educational opportunities, vocational training, medical care, a spending allowance, and more.
 Several of the girls from our homes have graduated from nursing school, accounting school, culinary school, and hairdressing school.
 Many have gotten married.
 Many graduates work directly for Crisis Aid now, helping rescue, serve, and train other girls in our programs.